-Arrash Zafari, who will manage the fund, says the equity markets of the Next-11 depend less overall on the production and consumption of natural resources than in the Bric nations.
+Arrash Zafari, who will be managing the fund, says the equity markets of the Next-11 depend less overall on the production and consumption of natural resources than in the Bric nations.

-Of the Next-11 countries, although Indonesia, Iran and Nigeria are major commodity producers, Mexico and South Korea are more diversified.
+Of the Next-11 countries, although Indonesia, Nigeria and Iran are major commodity producers, other large markets such as Mexico and South Korea are more diversified.

-Zafari says the fund can adopt a zero weighting in more politically risky and less liquid regions such as Iran and will hold 70-75% in core countries such as Indonesia, Korea, Mexico, the Philippines and Turkey.
+Zafari says the fund can if necessary adopt a zero weighting in more politically risky and less liquid regions such as Iran and will hold 70-75% in core countries such as Korea, Mexico, Indonesia, Turkey and the Philippines.

-The fund will deal weekly, allowing greater flexibility to take less liquid positions, and will have a minimum market capitalisation of $200m (£130m).
+The fund will deal weekly, allowing greater flexibility to take less liquid positions, which will have a minimum market capitalisation of $200m (£130m).

 The fund has a minimum investment of £10,000 and will open to intermediaries at the beginning of the fourth quarter of the year.